 - Room temperature, then fridge: Some products can be stored at room temperature, until they are opened.
 Then they have to be stored in a fridge.
 These are typically products that have undergone some sort of heat treatment to kill off micro organisms.
 Nevertheless, the product is such that micro organisms can still grow in them once they’ve been able to enter.

 - Room temperature: There are the products that can simply be stored at room temperature.
 These are not prone to spoilage.
 Often it is mentioned that products should be kept in the dark.
 That indicates light can ‘hurt’ them, for instance through oxidation.

 Once the storage conditions are known, you can use those to determine the shelf life of a food, but we’ve discussed that in a separate post on determining shelf life.

-Why allergens are labelled
+Why allergens are labeled

-Last but not least, let’s have a quick look at allergen labelling.
+Last but not least, let’s have a quick look at allergen labeling.
 Allergens are ingredients of a food that people may be allergic to.
 Common examples are peanuts, crustaceans, gluten, milk and eggs.
 If these are present as an ingredient, they will be on the ingredient list.
 However, in some cases the allergens aren’t necessarily part of the recipe, but they may occur in a food product.
 Food instance if a production site first made bread with cheese and then a plain version.
 Some of that cheese might still be left and might contaminate the plain bread.
 Most consumers won’t notice, but people who are (highly) allergic will and it might be dangerous for them to eat.
-Therefore, labeling of these likely possible allergens and allergens present as an ingredient is often mandatory.
+Therefore, labeling of these likely possible allergens and allergens present as an ingredient is often mandatory and very important.

 This article aims at trying to help those interested in understanding and reading labels.
 In no way may this be considered as legal advice for setting up labels and the author is not responsible in any way for those using this information.
-Refer to the original legislative documents for a complete and most recent overvieuw.
+Refer to the original legislative documents for a complete and most recent overview.